getyoti/yoti-ruby-sdk/README.md

 # Yoti Ruby SDK

 Welcome to the Yoti Ruby SDK.
-This repository contains the tools you need to quickly integrate your Ruby back-end with Yoti, so that your users can share their identity details with your application in a secure and trusted way.
+This repository contains the tools you need to quickly integrate your Ruby back-end with Yoti so that your users can share their identity details with your application in a secure and trusted way.

 ## Table of Contents